TwilioQuest/Awesome-CS/World Teacher Day Challenge.md

 Upon submission, you will be asked for the following information:
 * Name of activity
 * Intended level
-* Programming concept/language taught
+* Computer Science concept/programming language taught
 * Short description

 This information will be used to organize the public repository of resources.

 **Requirements:**
-* Tell us what programming language(s) you teach and to whom (age group or grade/level of education)
 * Share with us why and how you came up with the lesson plan
+* Tell us what computer science concept you teach and to whom (age group or grade/level of education)
+* Share how you incorporated distance learning
+* Did you focus on making this lesson accessible to all students?
 * Is this something other educators could replicate?
-If so, please include insructions for them.
 * Tell us what the outcome was and why this was an especially successful activity.

 [When you're ready to submit your work, please do so here.](https://twiliostartups.typeform.com/to/wJe7bC)